Types of Bonuses Under Life Insurance Policy

 Compound Reversionary Bonus

-Interim BonusUsually, a bonus declaration is to be done by the end of a financial year; however, in cases where the death of the insured or policy maturity happens before that, the life insurance company declares an interim bonus in insurance.
+Interim BonusUsually, a bonus declaration is made by the end of a financial year; however, in cases where the death of the insured or policy maturity happens before that, the life insurance company declares an interim bonus in insurance.

 Cash Bonus